What is chemotherapy?

 How much does chemotherapy cost?

-As Cancer Council NSW points out, chemotherapy drugs can be expensive.
-The Pharmaceutical Benefits Scheme (PBS) covers all or part of the cost of many chemotherapy drugs for people with a current Medicare card.
+Chemotherapy drugs can be very costly, but fortunately for Australians, the Pharmaceutical Benefits Scheme (PBS) covers all or part of the cost of many chemotherapy drugs for Medicare card-holders.

-You may have to pay some of the cost of oral chemotherapy drugs you take at home.
-This cost is known as a co-payment.
+Cancer Council NSW says that you may have to contribute to some of the cost of oral chemotherapy drugs you take home, with this cost being known as a co-payment.

-You may have to contribute to the cost of some intravenous chemotherapy drugs.
-This depends on which state or territory you live in, whether you have treatment in hospital (inpatient) or visit the hospital or treatment centre for treatment and then go home (outpatient) or are treated in a private or public hospital.
+You may also have to contribute to the cost of some IV chemotherapy drugs, depending on which state or territory you live in, whether you are treated as an inpatient or outpatient, and whether you are treated in a public or private hospital.

 Does private health insurance cover chemotherapy costs?